About the Author

 Mission Statement: “This website has two aims: To bring a unique body of photographic research into the public domain and to forge vital links between experimental psychology, neuroscience and real-world photographic practices.”

 Dr Bernard Harper is the author and principal investigator for all of the perceptual and photographic research quoted here.
-He first qualified as a commercial photographer before joining the University of Liverpool Television, Film and Photographic Service.
-He later lectured in Media at its Continuing Education Department, taught Audio Visual Perception at its School of Psychiatry and also 3D filmmaking at various locations in the UK.
+He first qualified as a commercial photographer at Liverpool City College before joining the Central Television, Film and Photographic Service in the University of Liverpool.
+He later lectured in Photography at its Continuing Education Department, taught Audio Visual Perception at its School of Psychiatry.
+He lectured in Film and Media at Edge Hill College and also 3D filmmaking at various locations in the UK.
 He also has expertise and patents in immersive VR gaming and simulator design.
 His PhD is in experimental psychology, and he may be the only vision scientist ever to have previously qualified and practiced as a professional photographer and videographer.

 In 1999 he shot the world’s first orthostereoscopic digital video using an active convergence/autofocus rig of his own design.
 The Mk2 version is linked below.
 The ortho video 3D demonstration was rear-projected onto a 50 inch optical collimating screen with high brightness digital projectors, also using an active optics rig of his own design.
 Its 480i stereoscopic images were exceptionally bright, smooth, sharp and highly naturalistic.
 They were also free of the eyestrain, crosstalk and the usual adverse effects seen in almost all 3D movies.
 It had the appearance of HD digital video many years before it was possible to shoot HD 3D.
 He was awarded a vision science PhD by the University of Liverpool School of Psychology in 2006.